-LOUNGE CHAIR - SWIVEL -If Equipped
+LOUNGE CHAIR - SWIVEL

-(Typical View - Your coach may differ in appearance, depending on model)
+-If Equipped (Typical View - Your coach may differ in appearance)

 This chair is not equipped with a seat belt and is not intended for seating while the vehicle is in motion.

 When the vehicle is in motion, the base of the Lounge Chair must be fastened to the floor using the provided base clamp, as shown.